stuckyb/gcdl/README.md

 1. API documentation will be available at [http://127.0.0.1:8000/docs](http://127.0.0.1:8000/docs).

+## Running the GeoCDL as a Docker container

+1. First, build the Docker image.
+From the main repo directory, run `docker build -t geocdl[:tag] .`.
+2. Next, run the GeoCDL in a Docker container.
+Local data storage is mounted read-only inside the container and the output directory is mounted read/write inside the container.
+Here, we bind the container directly to the host's network, which is convenient for testing/development purposes, but not ideal for all production situations.
+For production, mapping specific ports might be preferred.
+    ```
+    docker run --mount type=bind,src=/path/to/local_data,dst=/geocdl/local_data,ro --mount type=bind,src=/path/to/output,dst=/geocdl/output --network host geocdl
+    ```

 ## Using the GeoCDL

 Results for different combinations of optional spatial parameters (output structure column is hypothetical at the moment):